decentraland/adr/content/ADR-175-remove-assets-from-build-local-addressables.md

 We are going to distribute assets in "Addressable Asset Groups" according to the following rules:
    - "Essentials" corresponds to the assets that are mandatory for the application to function (e.g. Skybox) and can't be excluded
-   - Other assets according to the logical designation (e.g. "Fonts") and usage (e.g. "Window XXX Resources") fall into different groups; without them the application can function
+   - Other assets according to the logical designation (e.g. "Fonts") and usage (e.g. "Window XXX Resources") fall into different groups; without them, the application can function
-   - Assets packed together/separately according to the required loading way: any combination of "Include Addresses in Catalog", "Include GUIDs in Catalog" and "Include Labels in Catalog".
-Thus, we will reduce the size of Catalog.
+   - Assets packed together/separately according to the required loading way: any combination of "Include Addresses in Catalog", "Include GUIDs in Catalog", and "Include Labels in Catalog".
+Thus, we will reduce the size of the Catalog.
    - Bundle Mode "Pack Together by Label" will be used to differentiate between platforms (WebGL, Standalone) within the same logical group to exclude unused assets (and the related overhead) if needed
    - We may come up with additional rules for our convenience

 Check [Unity guidelines](https://docs.unity3d.com/Packages/com.unity.addressables@1.21/manual/AddressableAssetsDevelopmentCycle.html#organizing-addressable-assets) for additional information.

 #### Asset Bundle CRC
-At the moment we don't have any sensitive data that requires integrity check.
-Moreover, for bigger files it will cause noticeable overhead on loading.
+At the moment, we don't have any sensitive data that requires an integrity check.
+Moreover, for bigger files, it will cause noticeable overhead on loading.
-So for the groups we will disable it.
+So for the groups, we will disable it.

 ### Resources handling
 We are going to exclude Scenes and Resources from Addressables Catalog:
-   - We don't plan to migrate "Resources"' API to the corresponding one of "Addressables"
+   - We don't plan to migrate the "Resources"' API to the corresponding one of "Addressables"
    - We plan to migrate assets currently added to "Resources" to "Addressables" with a proper distribution over time

 <figure>